passlab/pema/experiment/tracecompass/lbanalysis/README.md

 2. Keep opening the folders until you find the SampleView.java file
 3. Right-click on SampleView
 4. Click Run As > Eclipse Application
+5. Don't worry if there are errors just click proceed
-5. The view should be visible
+6. The view should be visible
 ![Screenshot 2025-02-14 at 10 48 22 AM](https://github.com/user-attachments/assets/1e94f0b5-7504-4219-89d1-86dda51d4b64)